 Below is a table which gives you different scenarios and how the mutual fund companies will treat it from a value date or NAV (net asset value) date perspective

 The working days of mutual fund companies mimic the stock market working days as explained earlier in the blog post.
-You can also refer to the 2019 list of holidays for stock exchanges for a list of non-working days (other than Saturdays and Sundays)

 Market Trading Hours for Currencies